paulondc/quicknative/README.md

 #### Image Picker
-* This component has been tested accross different android versions and devices
+* This component has been successfully tested accross different android versions and devices
 * Follows the same api as [FileDialog](http://doc.qt.io/qt-5/qml-qtquick-dialogs-filedialog.html):

 ```javascript